CRISES IN THE CAPITALIST SYSTEM

 The immediate cause of the Great Depression was the collapse of the New York Stock Exchange on 29th October 1929, known as Black Tuesday.

-Many investors, fearing a collapse, rushed to withdraw money and sell shares, driving down stock prices drastically.
+Many investors, fearing a collapse, rushed to withdraw money and sell their shares, driving down stock prices drastically.

 This led to a collapse in both business and agricultural sectors, as capital dried up.